• Skip to primary navigation

 • Pantry staples – Butter, flour, dry mustard

-Step 1 – Brisket
+Step 1 – brisket

 Step 2

-• A red wine tomato sauce in a skillet with a whisk.
+A red wine tomato sauce in a skillet with a whisk.

-• Red wine sauce combined with shredded brisket.
+Red wine sauce combined with shredded brisket.

-Step 3 – Macaroni and cheese
+Step 3 – macaroni and cheese

 Make the creamiest macaroni and cheese by making a bechamel sauce with butter and flour, half-and-half and evaporated milk.
-Cook until slightly thickened and add cheese.
+Cook until slightly thickened and add grated cheese.

 A bechamel sauce with cheese in a saucepan.